ewedell/SCAMPP/README.txt

 where ./ is the directory containing the global file !

-I did not write many of these scripts but have them listed here together for ease of use when testing the SCAMPP framework --
+I did not write most of these scripts but have them listed here together for ease of use when testing the SCAMPP framework --

 Proper attributions are below: nw_prune